shovon/fediverse/learning/everything-fediverse.md

 https://example.com/Alice https://example.com/color Purple
 ```

+> ![Note]
+> The above two triples don't need to exclusively be a part of a single file.
+>
+> In fact, if you wanted to, you can throw those triples into a database of triples, that can then be used to represent a graph.
+>
+> In fact, there are database implementations out there that are specifically geared towards storing these triples, and the class of databases responsible for that are called "triple stores", and often resort to using a query language called SPARQL.

 Repeating the subject—as represented by the ID `https://example.com/Alice`—becomes repetitive.

 This is where JSON-LD comes along to aleviate that repetitiveness.